Bob Vila’s 10 “Must Do” Projects for December

 9. Add Interior Trim

 Crown molding and wainscoting add a timeless quality to any room.
 If your living room, dining room, or bedroom needs a change, consider installing trim along the ceiling and floor, and around the windows and doors.
 This relatively quick project is easy to DIY and gets you a lot of bang for your buck.
-In the bathroom, you might even go the extra mile with a trendy beadboard along the lower half of the wall.
+In the bathroom, you might even go the extra mile by adding trendy beadboard along the lower half of the wall.

 10. Finish the Basement